christc4/web/sites/mal.avsbq.org/think/index.md

 We are all born ignorant, but one must work hard to remain stupid

 The young generation will one day rise to hold the steering  wheel

+They sowed the wind and reaped the whirlwind